SemParser: A Semantic Parser for Log Analysis: Implementation

 When implementing the model, we set the character-level embedding dimension to be 30.
 We select the two-layer deep bi-LSTM with a hidden size of 128.
-The model is trained for 30 epochs\footnote{The model converges within 30 epochs.} with the initial learning rate of 0.01.
+The model is trained for 30 epochs\footnote{The model converges within 30 epochs.} with an initial learning rate of 0.01.
 The learning rate decays at the rate of 0.005 after each epoch.
+It takes one hour for training, and the trained model occupies only 25 MB. \name~runs 25 messages per second in a single batch and single thread during inference.